 Not a good look for business, especially a small one that’s just starting out.

-Understanding your WHY will help you gauge which customers are worth investing into.
+Understanding your WHY will help you gauge which customers are worth investing into while networking.

-You want to be able to bridge the gap of brand awareness and make your potential consumer understand HOW your product or service will be adding quality to their life.
+You want to be able to bring brand awareness and make sure the consumer understands HOW your product or service will be adding quality to their life.

 Your WHY should not be to ‘make money’ and should honestly be the last thing you think of when trying to obtain brand awareness.

 Authenticity is a skill that not too many of us have nowadays.